s0s100/s0s100/README.md

 👋 Hi, I'm Mike.
-🎓 Swansea university graduate (2022)
+🎓 Swansea university graduate (2022).
-👌 My preferred language is C++.
 👁 I’m looking to collaborate on projects that will help me to improve my skills.